‘The precision of naming takes away from the uniqueness of seeing‘Pierre Bonnard

 It’s related to Shuyata by thinking about it in this way.
 We have expectations and desires that we want to be met.
 Safety, security, control, power, truth etc. all through searching for an essence.

-Things fall apart, stars explode, cats a cute, water is wet, this is the reality we have to face.
+Things fall apart, stars explode, cats are cute, water is wet, this is the reality we have to face.
 Western philosophy and religion seem to be plagued with asking questions we don’t need the answers too.

-It’s saying there is no answer to why, no secret ingredient as I like to put it, the answer is there is no answer.
+It’s saying there is no answer to why, no secret ingredient as I like to put it.
+The answer is there is no answer.
 Not having an answer in no way diminishes us or make it impossible to live a good life.

 It’s a recognition that reality can’t be grasped conceptually, that the cosmos has its way of operating regardless of what we think about it, the maps we create, the narratives we tell.
+This is the Two Truth doctrine In Buddhism.
+There’s the conventional truth of our maps, and the ultimate truth of the reality it describes.

 There is the Flower sermon which is possibly an apocryphal story about the Buddha.
 In the story, the Buddha gives a wordless sermon to his followers by holding up a white lotus flower.
 The majority of his audience doesn’t understand, except one monk, Mahākāśyapa, who smiles.